AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 #### 2. The Scope Plane ####

+Based on the outcomes the Strategy Plane, The Scope Plane determines what features, functionality, and types of content, should be included within the scope of the project.
+Listed below are the functional specifications and content requirements decided upon for the MAXFIT website.

 #### Functional Specifications: ####
 * Build a esponsive Website with 6 pages - Home, Services, Classes, Membership, Team, Contact.
 * Use photo/image carousel at top of homepage.
 * Homepage carousel to include link to free consultation contact form.
 * Contact form required for free trial sign-up form.
+* Contact form required for membership sign-up.
+* A main photo Gallery using a pop-out modal carousel, and similar galleries for indivudual services and classes.
-* Jumbotron for top of all other pages.
+* Use a bootstrap Jumbotron for the top of all other pages to promote contact.
 * Google Analytics integration.

 #### Content Requirements: ####
 * Inspirational images & messaging throughout.
-Aimed at: gym workout, fitness machines, yoga/wellness classes, zumbo, seniors fitness.
-* Facilities images.
+* Photos of the facilities, equipment, and members using services.
 * Testimonial sections.
 * Pricing table.
 * Promotional sections for Free Trial and Free Consultation.
 * Personal Trainer motto’s.
-* A main Image gallery for homepage and othe locations, and individual galleries for services and classes.
+* A main Image gallery for homepage and other locations, and individual galleries for services and classes.

 #### 3. The Structure Plane ####

 #### Interaction Design: ####

-Interaction design is defined as the "development of application flows to facilitate user tasks, defining how the user interacts with site functionality (Copyright 2000 James Garrett)."
-Inline with this principle, the pages were designed as follows;
+Interaction design is defined as the "..development of application flows to facilitate user tasks, defining how the user interacts with site functionality" Inline with this principle, the pages were designed as follows;

 1. The Homepage;
+* It should have a navigation bar with individual links to each page.
 * It should contain a call-to-action to promote the free fitness consultation offer.
-* It should have links to the Free Consultation callback form.
+This should link to a contact form on the contact page.
 * It should contain a section to promote free trial offer.
-* It should contain a link to the Free Trial sign-up form.
+This should link to a contact form on the contact page.
 * It should also contain a ‘why us’ section highlighting 4 main features/benefits of using MAXFIT - The Gym/equipment, Personal Training, Classes, and Membership benfits.
+The would link to relevant pages via buttons.
 * It should contain a section to show Testimonial quotes.
+* It should have a furthe navigation section in the footer.
+The footer will also contain links to all MAXFIT's social media channels.

 2. The Services page;
+* It should have the same navigation bar and footer as described un The Homepage section above.
 * It should have 3 main sections focusing on; The Gym/equipment, Personal Training Services, and the Studio/class facilities.
 * The sections should show detailed text information and a gallery of photographs.

 3. The Classes page;
+* It should have the same navigation bar and footer as described un The Homepage section above.
 * It should contain a short section giving details of what each class is, a link how much it costs, what the current timetable for the class is, and who runs the class.
 * Each section should also contain images/gallery relevant to the class.

 4. The Membership page;
+* It should have the same navigation bar and footer as described un The Homepage section above.
 * It should contain pricing information for the different offerings/packages.
 * It should contain a 'hero' section which details the Free Trial offer.
 This should link to the Free Trial sign-up form.

 5. The Team page;
+* It should have the same navigation bar and footer as described un The Homepage section above.
 * It should contain contain information about the site management team and personal trainers.
 * It shoud offer a quoick bio, a photo, and qualification details for each team member.
 * It should contain messaging around a mission statement.

 6. The Contact page;
+* It should have the same navigation bar and footer as described un The Homepage section above.
 * It should contain address and contact information.
 * It should include a Google Map.
 * It should contain a contact form with a dropdown to allow users to indicate their are of interest: Sign-up to a plan, Free Trial, or Free Consultation.